ProPhase Labs (NASDAQ:PRPH) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of ProPhase Labs (NASDAQ:PRPH – Get Rating) in a research note issued to investors on Monday.
-The brokerage set a “sell” rating on the stock.
+StockNews.com assumed coverage on shares of ProPhase Labs (NASDAQ:PRPH – Get Rating) in a research note issued to investors on Tuesday.
+The firm set a “sell” rating on the stock.

-PRPH has been the topic of several other research reports.
-TheStreet raised shares of ProPhase Labs from a “d+” rating to a “c-” rating in a research note on Monday, March 28th.
-Zacks Investment Research raised shares of ProPhase Labs from a “hold” rating to a “buy” rating and set a $7.75 price objective on the stock in a research note on Tuesday, February 22nd.
-Finally, HC Wainwright boosted their price objective on shares of ProPhase Labs from $15.00 to $16.00 and gave the stock a “buy” rating in a research note on Thursday, March 31st.
-One analyst has rated the stock with a sell rating, one has issued a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, ProPhase Labs has a consensus rating of “Hold” and an average target price of $11.88.
+Several other analysts have also recently weighed in on the stock.
+Zacks Investment Research raised shares of ProPhase Labs from a “hold” rating to a “buy” rating and set a $7.75 target price on the stock in a report on Tuesday, February 22nd.
+TheStreet raised shares of ProPhase Labs from a “d+” rating to a “c-” rating in a report on Monday, March 28th.
+Finally, HC Wainwright raised their target price on shares of ProPhase Labs from $15.00 to $16.00 and gave the company a “buy” rating in a report on Thursday, March 31st.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat, ProPhase Labs presently has a consensus rating of “Hold” and a consensus price target of $11.88.

-ProPhase Labs, Inc is a medical science and technology company.
-It engages in the research, development, manufacture, distribution, marketing, and sale of over-the-counter consumer healthcare products and dietary supplements.
-The firm operates through the following business segments: Diagnostic Services and Consumer Products.
+ProPhase Labs, Inc engages in the research, development, manufacture, distribution, marketing, and sale of over the counter (OTC) consumer healthcare products and dietary supplements in the United States.
+The company operates in two segments, Diagnostic Services and Consumer Products.
+It offers a range of OTC dietary supplements, including Legendz XL for male sexual health; and Triple Edge XL, an energy and stamina booster.

 - Get a free copy of the StockNews.com research report on ProPhase Labs (PRPH)